Tap to inquire

 Mount Muhabura View from Lake Mutanda, Kisoro

-The mountain features a beautiful crater at the summit, which is about 400 meters wide and provides spectacular views of the twin lakes of Ruhondo and Burera.
+Mount Muhabura is one of the steepest and most challenging Virunga volcanoes to climb.
+The mountain features a beautiful crater at the summit, about 400 meters wide, providing spectacular views of the twin lakes Ruhondo and Burera.

-The vegetation at the top of Mount Muhabura is typically drier compared to the rest of the park.
+The vegetation at the top of Mount Muhabura is drier compared to the rest of the park.

 Hiking Muhabura Mountain